hi-ogawa/reproductions/webpack-new-url-worker-bundle-or-copy/README.md

 ### Additional notes

-- Esbuild might not go with using `new Worker(new URL(...))` as a trigger and considering `new URL(...)` to cover the worker use case.
+- Esbuild might not go with using `new Worker(new URL(...))` as a trigger.
+Instead it might use `new URL(...)` to cover the worker use case.
 However this can cause some issues for a raw asset reference usage.
   - https://github.com/evanw/esbuild/pull/2508#issuecomment-1486935873
   - https://github.com/evanw/esbuild/pull/2508#issuecomment-1926574877
 - On Webpack and Parcel, the entire build fails when `new URL(...)` fails to resolve.